Touring Ireland with Kids

 One of the great legacies of the now dead Celtic Tiger years, when Ireland seemed to be awash with money, was the increase in both number and quality of public play grounds.

-Your best bet is to look out for a local parent with kids about the same age as yours and ask.
+They are not always the easiest to find though, often tucked away in a park somewhere and rarely signposted.
+Your best bet is to look out for a local parent with kids about the same age as yours and ask, you’ll find they are very happy to advise.

 These are not only great places to let your children burn off some excess energy, they give them a chance to meet and play with Irish children too.